 There is no cost to attend, and pre-registration is not required.
 Come once, twice, or come each month... join the conversation - we look forward to welcoming you!
 Light refreshments will be offered.

-*Note: When the first Monday of the month falls on a holiday, THREADS viewings will take place on the second Monday (April & September).
+*Note: When the first Monday of the month falls on a holiday, THREADS In Community viewings will take place on the second Monday (April & September).

 2026 VIEWING EVENT SCHEDULE